Bicycle Rental Agreement, Liability Waiver, and Release

 f.
 Member agrees to properly secure/lock the Bicycle in a location where temporary storage or parking of a bicycle is permitted by laws, rules and regulations of the of the City of Chattanooga when the Bicycle is not being ridden by You.

 g.
-Member agrees that Alta may require Member to return a Bike Chattanooga bicycle at any time.
+Member agrees that Motivate may require Member to return a Bike Chattanooga bicycle at any time.

 h.
 Member agrees that access to the Service is denied to any person less than 16 years of age, whether or not accompanied by a parent or guardian.
 Minors who are at least 17 years of age may use the Service, but only if the Service is registered for by and under the responsibility of the minor’s parent or guardian; and, the parent or guardian is fully responsible and liable for all injuries, damages, and costs caused by the minor’s use of the Service.